stonecampus/metalsmith-webpack-suite/README.md

 Running `yarn server` (or `npm run server`) will spawn a simple production server which is great for testing the final version.

-## :sparkling_heart: Contributing

-This project follows the [standard](https://github.com/feross/standard) coding and the [conventional changelog](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md) commit message style.
-Also it is configured to never decrease the code coverage of its tests.

-Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/axe312ger/metalsmith-webpack-suite/issues/new).
-But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.